GIJAREASHISH/cypressNodeJSFrameWork/README.md

-Example of Facebook application verification.
+Example of HRM application verification.
 Framework based on CommonJS approach of Nodejs.
-Pages devided in modules as home.js, signup.js etc.
+Pages devided in modules as home.js, leave.js etc.

 Prerequisites
 The only requirement for this project is to have Node.js version 12 installed on your machine.
 Refer to the .node-version file for the exact version.